russcraftscode/FrameMaster/README.md

 - A raspberry Pi Pico with header pins and female mounting pins.
 If you are comfortable soldering the header pins yourself you can save a dollar and get a non-presoldered one.
 But it is designed to accommodate a pre-soldered Pico
 - 9 MX switches.
 These are the standard switches that are found in mechanical keyboards.
 - A rotary encoder.
+- A 5 Pin 90 degree header and Dupont connectors to connect the rotary encoder to the main board.
+All other wiring is inside of the main board and does not need to be done by hand.
 - Some small Metric socket cap screws and matching inserts.
 I used M2.5.
 - A 3d printer.
 Almost any printer will work to make the case.
 To print the keycaps is a little more challenging, and if you are not familiar with printing with minimal bed contact it may be easier to just purchase some inexpensive keycaps.